loganjat/-folio/_portfolio/6_project.markdown

 Result

-The evergreen investment project was given $1 Million in funding and plans were delivered to investor client.
+The evergreen investment project was awarded $1 Million in funding and plans were delivered to the client's organization to carry out.